jshprentz/meetup2xibo/docs/user-manual/configuration.rst

 Known location only in Meetup.com event name or description Meetup2xibo will use the default location and log a warning.
-   When the administrator adds the special location object shown in :numref:`Listing %s <special-locations-config-example>` lines 9--14, meetup2xibo will use the special location instead of the default location.
+   When the administrator adds the special location object shown in :numref:`Listing %s <special-locations-config-example>` lines 10--16, meetup2xibo will use the special location instead of the default location.
+   The place "Classroom A" will be checked for conflicts.
-   If the event host later adds a venue name or how-to-find-us in Meetup.com, meetup2xibo will use known locations found there instead of the special location or the default location.
+   If the event host later adds a venue name or how-to-find-us in Meetup.com, meetup2xibo will use known places found there instead of the special location or the default location.

 Unknown locations from Meetup.com
    Meetup2xibo will use the default location and log a warning.
-   When the administrator adds the special location object shown in :numref:`Listing %s <special-locations-config-example>` lines 15--20, meetup2xibo will use the special location instead of the default location.
+   When the administrator adds the special location object shown in :numref:`Listing %s <special-locations-config-example>` lines 17--23, meetup2xibo will use the special location and places instead of the default location and places.

-Known and unknown locations from Meetup.com Meetup2xibo will use the known locations found in the venue name or how-to-find-us, "Conference Room 2" in this example.
+Known and unknown locations from Meetup.com Meetup2xibo will derive a location from the known places found in the venue name or how-to-find-us, "Classroom A" and "Conference Room 2" in this example.
+   Meetup2xibo will not recognize "Parking Lot," an uncommon and unconfigured place.
-   When the administrator adds the special location object shown in :numref:`Listing %s <special-locations-config-example>` lines 21--26, meetup2xibo will use the special location, overriding the known location(s).
+   When the administrator adds the special location object shown in :numref:`Listing %s <special-locations-config-example>` lines 24--30, meetup2xibo will use the special location and places, overriding the location derived from the known places.

 Timezone